autistic-symposium/master-algorithms-py/README.md

 In the folder you find further examples in algorithms in Python, not mentioned in the the book:

 * Solutions for the book Cracking the Code,
-* Solution for Project Euler and Topcoder,...
+* Solution for Project Euler and Topcoder.

 /src/ipython/